BigPapi13/Delta/README.md

 # Creates a single explosion particle
 function delta:api/explosion_particle

-#Creates an explosion emitter, which is what creepers and TNT display when they explode
+# Creates an explosion emitter, which is what creepers and TNT display when they explode
 function delta:api/explosion_emitter_particle

-#Creates an explosion emitter, which is what creepers and TNT display when they explode
+# Plays an explosion sound
 function delta:api/explosion_sound
 ```